-Federal Financial Aid Estimator: If you want to explore your federal financial aid options, by using the FAFSA4caster, you and your family will receive an early estimate of eligibility for federal student aid.
+Federal Financial Aid Estimator: Explore your federal financial aid options by using the FAFSA4caster, You and your family will receive an early estimate of eligibility for federal student aid.
 (If you are a senior in high school you will want to complete the actual FAFSA.)

-Great Lakes Higher Education Corporation: Locate information on loans, make payments or browse the financial management resources.
+Great Lakes Higher Education Corporation: Provides loan information and financial management resources.

 Internal Revenue Service: Information on tax filing requirements and obtaining copies of your tax documents.